Notice regarding the quality of machine translation

 This insurance policy must include its contact information as well as those of the insurance agency.
 The limit of the guarantee cannot be less than 76,224.51 euros per year for the same insured.

-To go further Article 49 of the decree of 20 July 1972, decree of 1 July 2005 setting out the conditions of insurance and the form of the supporting document provided for by the decree of 20 July 1972.
+For further information: Article 49 of the decree of 20 July 1972, decree of 1 July 2005 setting out the conditions of insurance and the form of the supporting document provided for by the decree of 20 July 1972.

 Obligation to be in possession of a warrant